almostEric/FrozenWasteland/README.md

 	- `Tutorial.cpp / Tutorial.hpp`: Plugin-wide source and header for plugin initialization and configuration.
 Rename this to the name of your plugin.
 	- `MyModule.cpp`: A single module's source code.
 Duplicate this file for every module you wish to add.
 You may have multiple modules per file or multiple files for a single module, but one module per file is recommended.
 - `res/`: Resource directory for SVG graphics and anything else you need to `fopen()`
-- `LICENSE.txt`: This tutorial is released under public domain (CC0), but you may wish to replace this with your own license.
+- `LICENSE.txt`: This tutorial is released into public domain (CC0), but you may wish to replace this with your own license.

 ## Tutorial